Hike Strawberry Peak in LA: Trail Tips & Epic Sunset

 Strawberry Peak Trail Overview

-Logistics to hike Strawberry Peak
+Logistics & Parking for Strawberry Peak Trailhead

 The trail’s peak times for exploration span from January to October, providing ample opportunities to immerse oneself in its natural splendor.
 While furry companions are welcome, it’s important to note that dogs must be leashed throughout the hike.